Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: Conclusions

 \section{Conclusions}

-In the present paper the one-loop correction to effective vertex of interaction of the off-shell photon with one Reggeized and one QCD quark has been computed using the formalism of gauge-invariant EFT for Multi-Regge processes in QCD~\cite{Lipatov95, LV} (Sec.~\ref{Sec:1-loop-vert}) with ``tilted Wilson lines'' prescription for regularization of rapidity divergences.
-For this sake, scalar integrals $C_{[-]}$ and $B_{[-]}$ with additional scales of virtuality has been computed for the first time.
-Consistency of the result has been verified by comparison with Regge limit of $\gamma^\star \gamma\to q\bar{q}$-amplitude in Sec.~\ref{Sec:comp-QCD} and two-Reggeon contribution has been studied in the Sec.~\ref{Sec:Imag}.
-These results will be instrumental in development of Parton Reggeization Approach~\cite{NS_PRA,NS_DIS1,NS_DIS2} or other techniques of NLO calculations in $k_T$-factorization~\cite{vanHameren:2017hxx} and serve as a nontrivial cross-check of the formalism of effective action for Reggeized quarks~\cite{LV} for the case of amplitudes containing more than one scale of virtuality.
+In the present paper the one-loop corrections to $Q\gamma^\star q$ and $R{\cal O}g$ effective vertices has been computed (Sec.~\ref{Sec:1-loop-vert}) using the formalism of gauge-invariant EFT for Multi-Regge processes in QCD~\cite{Lipatov95, LV} with ``tilted Wilson lines'' prescription for regularization of rapidity divergences.
+For this sake, scalar integrals $C_{[-]}$ and $B_{[-]}$ with additional scales of virtuality has been computed (Sec.~\ref{Sec:Ints}) for the first time.
+Consistency of the obtained results with QCD has been verified by comparison of Regge limits of $\gamma^\star +\gamma\to q+\bar{q}$ and ${\cal O}(q)+g\to g+g$ amplitudes computed in the EFT and directly in QCD in Sec.~\ref{Sec:comp-QCD} and two-Reggeon contributions has been studied in the Sec.~\ref{Sec:Imag}.
+These results will be instrumental in development of Parton Reggeization Approach~\cite{NS_PRA,NS_DIS1,NS_DIS2} or other techniques of NLO calculations in $k_T$-factorization~\cite{vanHameren:2017hxx} and serve as a nontrivial cross-check of the formalism of effective action for Reggeized gluons~\cite{Lipatov95} and quarks~\cite{LV} for the case of amplitudes containing more than one scale of virtuality.